ooni/spec/backends/bk-003-collector.md

 Upon receiving this request, a collector MUST mark a report as closed and MUST NOT accept further measurements for this report.
-If the report is not existing, a `4xx` error is returned to the client, including a JSON object body that MAY be empty.
-Otherwise, `200` is returned and the response MUST include this body for backwards compatibility with existing implementations:
+If the report exists, `200` is returned and the response MUST include this body for backwards compatibility with existing implementations:

 ```JSON
 {"status": "success"}
 ```

+Otherwise, in case of failure, the collector MUST return a JSON object, whose content is implementation dependent and MAY be empty.
+Some existing implementations return a `{"error": "string"}` object to make debugging easier.

 The following example shows how closing a report looks like from the point of view of a modern collector client (where the JSON